filipekojak88/pands-weekly-tasks/README.md

 <a id="4">[4]</a> Nick  Parlante (2020) Print() and standard out, Computer Science.
 Available at: https://cs.stanford.edu/people/nick/py/python-print.html (Accessed: 22 April 2024).

-<a id="5">[5]</a> VanderPlas, J. (2016) A whirlwind tour of python, A Whirlwind Tour of Python | A Whirlwind Tour of Python.
-Available at: https://jakevdp.github.io/WhirlwindTourOfPython/ (Accessed: 22 April 2024).

-<a id="6">[6]</a> Built-in functions (2024) Python documentation.
+<a id="5">[5]</a> Built-in functions (2024) Python documentation.
 Available at: https://docs.python.org/3/library/functions.html#input (Accessed: 22 April 2024).

+<a id="6">[6]</a> Python int() (no date) Programiz.
+Available at: https://www.programiz.com/python-programming/methods/built-in/int (Accessed: 22 April 2024).

-<a id="7">[7]</a> W3Schools (2024) Python input() function.
-Available at: https://www.w3schools.com/python/ref_func_input.asp (Accessed: 22 April 2024).
+<a id="7">[7]</a> Ramuglia, G. (2024) Python integer division: How to use the // floor operator, Linux Dedicated Server Blog.
+Available at: https://ioflood.com/blog/python-integer-division-how-to-use-the-floor-operator/#:~:text=Python%20provides%20two%20types%20of,in%203%20(integer%20division) (Accessed: 22 April 2024).

 <a id="8">[8]</a> Real Python (2023) Python’s F-string for string interpolation and formatting, Real Python.
 Available at: https://realpython.com/python-f-strings/ (Accessed: 22 April 2024).

-<a id="9">[9]</a> Real Python (2024) Python string formatting best practices, Real Python.
-Available at: https://realpython.com/python-string-formatting/ (Accessed: 22 April 2024).

-<a id="10">[10]</a> Python int() (no date) Programiz.
-Available at: https://www.programiz.com/python-programming/methods/built-in/int (Accessed: 22 April 2024).

-<a id="11">[11]</a> W3Schools (No date) Python string formatting.
-Available at: https://www.w3schools.com/python/python_string_formatting.asp (Accessed: 22 April 2024).

-<a id="12">[12]</a> Nair, A. (2023) What does {:02d} mean in python?, AskPython.
+<a id="9">[9]</a> Nair, A. (2023) What does {:02d} mean in python?, AskPython.
 Available at: https://www.askpython.com/python/string/02d-in-python (Accessed: 22 April 2024).

-<a id="13">[13]</a> Video: pands 2.4 first programs.mp4 (2024) GitHub.
-Available at: https://atlantictu-my.sharepoint.com/:v:/g/personal/andrew_beatty_atu_ie/ETmXpdhA8etHobd2Vm8ozZMBWYqHaNq0Cu94nHR4pOyz9A?e=6Tnuf3&referrer=StreamWebApp%2EWeb&referrerScenario=AddressBarCopiedShareExpTreatment%2Eview (Accessed: 22 April 2024).
+<a id="10">[10]</a> VanderPlas, J. (2016) A whirlwind tour of python, A Whirlwind Tour of Python | A Whirlwind Tour of Python.
+Available at: https://jakevdp.github.io/WhirlwindTourOfPython/ (Accessed: 22 April 2024).

-<a id="14">[14]</a> Ramuglia, G. (2024) Python integer division: How to use the // floor operator, Linux Dedicated Server Blog.
-Available at: https://ioflood.com/blog/python-integer-division-how-to-use-the-floor-operator/#:~:text=Python%20provides%20two%20types%20of,in%203%20(integer%20division) (Accessed: 22 April 2024).

-<a id="15">[15]</a> W3Schools (no date) Python - string concatenation.
-Available at: https://www.w3schools.com/python/python_strings_concatenate.asp (Accessed: 22 April 2024).
+<a id="11">[11]</a> W3Schools (no date) Python string length.
+Available at: https://www.w3schools.com/python/gloss_python_string_length.asp (Accessed: 22 April 2024).

-<a id="16">[16]</a> Real Python (2024) Python string formatting best practices, Real Python.
-Available at: https://realpython.com/python-string-formatting/ (Accessed: 22 April 2024).

-<a id="17">[17]</a> W3Schools (no date) Python - slicing strings.
+<a id="12">[12]</a> W3Schools (no date) Python - slicing strings.
 Available at: https://www.w3schools.com/python/python_strings_slicing.asp (Accessed: 22 April 2024).

-<a id="18">[18]</a> W3Schools (no date a) Python string length.
-Available at: https://www.w3schools.com/python/gloss_python_string_length.asp (Accessed: 22 April 2024).

-<a id="19">[19]</a> Mallari, R. (2022) How can I dynamically mask all digits except the last 4 always?, Stack Overflow.
+<a id="13">[13]</a> Mallari, R. (2022) How can I dynamically mask all digits except the last 4 always?, Stack Overflow.
 Available at: https://stackoverflow.com/questions/70258603/how-can-i-dynamically-mask-all-digits-except-the-last-4-always (Accessed: 22 April 2024).

-<a id="20">[20]</a> W3Schools (no date a) Python operators.
+<a id="14">[14]</a> W3Schools (no date) Python operators.
 Available at: https://www.w3schools.com/python/python_operators.asp (Accessed: 22 April 2024).

-<a id="21">[21]</a> Collatz conjecture (2024) Wikipedia.
-Available at: https://en.wikipedia.org/wiki/Collatz_conjecture (Accessed: 22 April 2024).

-<a id="22">[22]</a> Python if ... else (no date) Python Conditions.
-Available at: https://www.w3schools.com/python/python_conditions.asp (Accessed: 22 April 2024).
+<a id="15">[15]</a> W3Schools (no date) Python - string concatenation.
+Available at: https://www.w3schools.com/python/python_strings_concatenate.asp (Accessed: 22 April 2024).

-<a id="23">[23]</a> Real Python (2022) Python ‘while’ loops (indefinite iteration), Real Python.
-Available at: https://realpython.com/python-while-loop/ (Accessed: 22 April 2024).

-<a id="24">[24]</a> Delta Flyer (2015) Making a Collatz program automate the boring stuff, Stack Overflow.
+<a id="16">[16]</a> Delta Flyer (2015) Making a Collatz program automate the boring stuff, Stack Overflow.
 Available at: https://stackoverflow.com/questions/33508034/making-a-collatz-program-automate-the-boring-stuff (Accessed: 22 April 2024).

-<a id="25">[25]</a> Gupta, C. (2023) Exploring the Collatz conjecture with python, Medium.
+<a id="17">[17]</a> Gupta, C. (2023) Exploring the Collatz conjecture with python, Medium.
 Available at: https://medium.com/@chakshugupta774/exploring-the-collatz-conjecture-with-python-7c5d9f31d233 (Accessed: 23 April 2024).

+<a id="18">[18]</a> Collatz conjecture (2024) Wikipedia.
+Available at: https://en.wikipedia.org/wiki/Collatz_conjecture (Accessed: 22 April 2024).

-<a id="26">[26]</a> Python program to check if a number is positive, negative, or 0: Example (2021) Toppr.
+<a id="19">[19]</a> Python program to check if a number is positive, negative, or 0: Example (2021) Toppr.
 Available at: https://www.toppr.com/guides/python-guide/examples/python-examples/decision-making-and-loops/positive-negative-zero/python-program-check-number-positive-negative-0/#:~:text=Python%20tests%20whether%20a%20number,Otherwise%2C%20it%20will%20be%20negative (Accessed: 23 April 2024).

-<a id="27">[27]</a> Python program to check if a number is odd or even: Python even or odd (2021) Toppr.
+<a id="20">[20]</a> Python program to check if a number is odd or even: Python even or odd (2021) Toppr.
 Available at: https://www.toppr.com/guides/python-guide/examples/python-examples/python-program-to-check-if-a-number-is-odd-or-even/#:~:text=If%20a%20number%20is%20completely,then%20the%20number%20is%20odd (Accessed: 23 April 2024).

+<a id="21">[21]</a> Real Python (2022) Python ‘while’ loops (indefinite iteration), Real Python.
+Available at: https://realpython.com/python-while-loop/ (Accessed: 22 April 2024).

+<a id="22">[22]</a> GeeksforGeeks (2023) Python: Printing string with double quotes.
+Available at: https://www.geeksforgeeks.org/python-printing-string-with-double-quotes/ (Accessed: 23 April 2024).

+<a id="23">[23]</a> Python if ... else (no date) Python Conditions.
+Available at: https://www.w3schools.com/python/python_conditions.asp (Accessed: 22 April 2024).

-<a id="28">[28]</a> LeBrun (2016) While loop with IF/else statement in Python, Stack Overflow.
+<a id="24">[24]</a> LeBrun (2016) While loop with IF/else statement in Python, Stack Overflow.
 Available at: https://stackoverflow.com/questions/36843103/while-loop-with-if-else-statement-in-python (Accessed: 23 April 2024).

-<a id="29">[29]</a> GeeksforGeeks (2023) Python: Printing string with double quotes.
-Available at: https://www.geeksforgeeks.org/python-printing-string-with-double-quotes/ (Accessed: 23 April 2024).

 <a id="30">[30]</a> Vishal (2022) Python get the day of the Week, PYnative.
 Available at: https://pynative.com/python-get-the-day-of-week/#h-get-the-weekday-name-of-a-date-using-strftime-method (Accessed: 23 April 2024).